Annual Report Finds Harvard Kennedy School Faculty Remains Largely White, Male

 Harvard Corporation Members Donated Big to Democrats in 2020 Elections

 City Council Candidates Propose Strategies for Supporting Low-Income Residents at Virtual Forum

 FAS Dean Gay Hopes to Update Affiliates on Ethnic Studies Search by Semester’s End

-(We invite all men in the University to submit communications on subjects of timely interest, but assume no responsibility for sentiments expressed under this head.)
+(We invite all men in the University to submit communications on subjects of timely interest.)

 During the past few weeks, the Corporation has taken a step which should not rest without protest.
 Permission was asked that Mrs. Pankhurst, the English suffragist, be allowed the use of a Harvard building in which to deliver an address.
 A week before, when the Corporation had been petitioned for the use of a hall in which to hold a series of lectures on "The Progressive Movement", the hall was granted only on condition that the public be excluded.
 The ground taken was that a University building is not the proper place for public political agitation; but that, if only members of the University be present, the students might conduct any agitation, hearing whomsoever they please on any topic.
 This is unexceptionable.